 Originally, in February 2008, the Mayor convened an initial Task Force of more than 60 residents and business leaders to help the City shape its short- and long-term sustainability goals.
 Concluding its work in September 2008, the Environmental Sustainability Task Force proposed more than 89 recommendations across 11 topic areas, which became the foundation for Mountain View's sustainability activities.

 In April 2020, the City Council passed a resolution for Mountain View to become a carbon neutral city by 2045.
 This means that in addition to achieving the adopted 2045 greenhouse gas (GHG) reduction target of 75% below 2005 levels, Mountain View has committed to balancing any remaining GHG emissions with carbon sequestration projects (such as planting trees or restoring wetlands) and/or carbon offsets.
-You can read the Council Report here and the resolution here.
+For more information, read the Council Report and Resolution.

-In December 2018, the City Council voted to divest all previous City investments from fossil fuel companies, by way of adopting a resolution stating, “No investment is to be made in entities that engage in the direct exploration, production, refining, or marketing of fossil fuels.”
+In December 2018, the City Council voted to divest all previous City investments from fossil fuel companies, by adopting a resolution stating, “No investment is to be made in entities that engage in the direct exploration, production, refining, or marketing of fossil fuels.”
 The move was recommended by staff as a way to not only reduce City funds being used by the companies, but to redirect those funds into economically sustainable sources with long-term growth opportunities.
-Read the Council report here.
+Read the Council Report for more information.

 The recommendations were made as part of the Investment Review Committee (IRC)’s Annual Report for Fiscal Year 2017-18.
 The IRC, made up of the three Council members that sit on the Council Finance Committee and two members of the public, provides input about the City’s investment policies and practices.
 The Committee meets annually to review the City’s investment portfolio.